Multimodal Inverse Attention Network with Intrinsic Discriminant Feature Exploitation for Fake News Detection: Methodology

-News content-based fake news detection aims to leverage both textual and associated visual information to evaluate the authenticity of news.
-Given a dataset of fake news detection $ D = \{ X,Y\} $, where $X = [{X^T},{X^V}]$ represents the text ${X^T}$ and images ${X^V}$ components of the news $X$ and $Y \in \{ 0,1\}$ denotes the corresponding label indicating whether the news is Fake (0) or Real (1).
-The objective of this model is to learn a mapping function $F:({X^T},{X^V}) \to Y$ on the training instances of $D$, aiming to map the input space $({X^T},{X^V})$ to the label vector $Y$.
-Subsequently, based on the test instances, $F$ is utilized to predict the corresponding labels.
+Fake news detection based on multimodal content aims to leverage both textual and corresponding visual information to evaluate the authenticity of news.
+Given a dataset of fake news detection $ D = \{ X,Y\} $, where $X = [{X^T},{X^V}]$ consists of the textual component $X^T$ and the visual component $X^V$, and $Y \in \{ 0,1\}$ is the corresponding label indicating whether the news is fake (0) or real (1).
+The objective of the model is to learn a mapping function $F:({X^T},{X^V}) \to Y$ from the training set of $D$, which maps the input space $({X^T},{X^V})$ to the labels $Y$.
+The learned function $F$ is then used to predict labels for the test instances.